-Provider should request a prior authorization as soon as possible, but not less than three working days prior to a scheduled inpatient hospitalization, outpatient service or other service requiring prior authorization.
+Provider should request a prior authorization as soon as possible, but not less than ten working days prior to a scheduled inpatient hospitalization, outpatient service or other service requiring prior authorization.
 Providers may call Medical Management or fax a prior authorization form to request a service or procedure.
-The Prior Authorization Form can be found at: http://healthplan.memorialher-mann.org/providers/resource-center.
+The Prior Authorization Forms can be found at the Provider Resource Center.